 #3: Evander Holyfield

 In 2009, former heavyweight champ Evander Holyfield was on the hook for back payments due on his 109-room mansion.
 In addition to the child support payments owed to the mother of one of his 11 children and being sued by a consulting company for not repaying a loan, Holyfield owed upwards of $10 million.

-You’re probably wondering how in the world the Mortgage Bankers Association managed to face foreclosure–the very business that represents the real estate industry.
-Well, it all started when the association purchased the building it operated in for $79 million.
+You’re probably wondering how in the world the Mortgage Bankers Association managed to face foreclosure — the very business that represents the real estate industry.
+It all started when the association purchased the building it operated in for $79 million.
 After suffering the effects of plunging property values during the housing market crash, the loan went underwater, forcing the business to walk away from its own mortgage.

 By svenwerk via Wikimedia Commons

 The rapper-turned Pimp My Ride host needed someone to pimp his paycheck into one that would cover all of his bills, including his mortgage loan.
 Unfortunately, this never occurred and as a result he was allowed to list his $1.2 million home as a short sale for $700k to avoid foreclosure.

 Another shocker was news that the Olympics was among the biggest foreclosures.
 Okay, well maybe not the Olympics itself, but the resort that was the home to the 2010 Winter Olympics, Vancouver’s Whistler-Blackcomb Resort.
 According to published reports, the Canadian resort missed a $524 million payment to its financial company and as a result faced a Feb.
 2010 foreclosure.
 As of Oct.
 2010, the financial company was thinking about selling the resort to resolve its financial woes.